 - Violation of religious freedom – UCC is considered by religious minorities as an encroachment on their rights to religious freedom.
 They fear that their traditional religious practices will be replaced by the rules and diktats of majority religious communities.

 - The state should not interfere in personal matters – The constitution provides for the right to freedom of religion of one’s choice.
 UCC would violate that right.

-- Sensitive and difficult task – UCC in its true spirit must be created by borrowing from various personal laws, making gradual changes in each, issuing judicial pronouncements, assuring gender equality and adopting expansive interpretations on marriage, maintenance, adoption, and succession.
-These are daunting tasks on human resource wise.
+- Sensitive and difficult task – UCC in its true spirit must be created by borrowing from various personal laws, making gradual changes in each, issuing judicial pronouncements, assuring gender equality, and adopting expansive interpretations on marriage, maintenance, adoption, and succession.
+These are daunting tasks on human resource-wise.
 Moreover, the government should be sensitive and unbiased at each stage while dealing with the majority and minority communities.
 Otherwise, it might lead to communal violence.

-- Time is not suitable yet – There are already controversies over beef ban, saffronization of school and college curriculum, love jihad etc. At this time, the introduction of UCC would only make things worse as it would make Muslims more insecure and vulnerable to get attracted towards fundamentalist and extremist ideologies.
+- Time is not suitable yet – There are already controversies over the beef ban, saffronization of school and college curriculum, love jihad, etc. At this time, the introduction of UCC would only make things worse as it would make Muslims more insecure and vulnerable to get attracted towards fundamentalist and extremist ideologies.